-However, Congress included four footnotes in the Conference Committee Report explanation of the Tax Cuts and Jobs Act, which essentially blesses these transactions.”
+However, Congress included four footnotes in the Conference Committee Report explanation of the Tax Cuts and Jobs Act, which essentially bless these transactions.”

 There are several important details about this conversion such as the deadlines and tax implications, so it is best to discuss it with a financial expert.

-For those who are interested in converting traditional IRA funds into a Roth IRA, the rules have changed this year.
+If you have an interest in converting traditional IRA funds into a Roth IRA, beware of the rules.

 Henry Stimpson, APR at Stimpson Communications says, “You no longer have the option of waiting until October of the following year to decide whether to reverse IRA conversions.
 As of 2019, any conversion is irrevocable.”

-Stewart explains, “The Tax Cuts and Jobs Act repealed the ability for a taxpayer to ‘recharacterize’ a previously converted Roth IRA, whereby taxpayers were able to undo a previous Roth conversion if they changed their minds.
+Stewart explains, “The Tax Cuts and Jobs Act repealed the ability for a taxpayer to ‘recharacterize’ a previously converted Roth IRA.
+Before, taxpayers were able to undo a previous Roth conversion if they changed their minds.

-Taxpayers are no longer allowed to undo these.
-Once they decide on a conversion, they are stuck with it.”
+Now, once you decide on a conversion, you are stuck with it.”

-Stimpson adds, “Because of this, it’s important to make sure you understand the tax consequences of a conversion and are comfortable with them.
+Stimpson adds, “It’s important to ensure you understand the tax consequences of a conversion and are comfortable with them.
 For many people, it will make sense to wait until year-end to decide whether to convert IRA assets.